 Female Adult Fan of LEGO.

 A theme that lived between 1979-1989.
 It was meant for children aged 3-7 to be a transition theme between DUPLO and System.
 The builds use regular System bricks, adding individual parts and accessories.
-Fabuland figures are similar to DUPLO figures because they are not interchangeable but more minor (though still more significant than mini-figures).
+Fabuland figures are similar to DUPLO figures because they are not interchangeable but are minor (though still more significant than mini-figures).
 All the residents of Fabuland have humanoid bodies with animal heads, and they all have a name, making them the first licensed theme.

 See Digital Platforms.